Dr. James Orr

 University of Queensland, Australia, 2024 - 2025

-I am a member of Dr. Andrew Letten’s microbial ecology research group.
-I am working on questions in fundamental ecology using theory (e.g., consumer-resource modelling, coexistence-theory) and experimental microbial ecology (e.g., using chemostats).
+I was a postdoc in Dr. Andrew Letten’s microbial ecology research group.
+I worked on questions in fundamental ecology using mathematical theory (e.g., consumer-resource theory, coexistence theory) and experimental microbial ecology (e.g., using chemostats).

 Postdoctoral Researcher